 Here are some causes and also solutions for the front load GE washing machine won’t drain issue.

 - Drain pump.
 It is pretty normal when a small clothing get stuck within the drain pump.
 If you suspect something blocking the way, remove it and check.
 If you don’t see any blockage and yet it is somewhat noisy during the draining cycle, you may want to replace the pump.

 - Obstructed hose or pump.
 Just like the previous case, a small part of the clothing can go to the drain system, obstructing the pump or the pump hose.
 You need to remove them and check for any obstruction.

 - Opened lid.
 Because of the special lid switch construction, you can open the lid and expect the washer to stay spinning.
 If the switch fails, it is naturally than the GE front load washer not draining.
 If you want to test the switch, you need to use a multimeter for each switch.
 If it doesn’t have any continuity, then you need to replace it.

 - Door lock switch and motor assembly.
 The door lock will make sure that the washer door stays shut during operation.
 If the door isn’t shut, the switch won’t activate the machine to operate.
 If the door lock has a defect, the washer will be affected – the reason can be electrically or mechanically.
 This can be too mechanical, so hire a pro if you are clueless.

 Those are some possibilities for the issue.
 If you aren’t sure, consult a pro about your GE washing machine won’t drain.

-ge front load washing machine wont drain,reasons it takes two drain cycles to drain my GE clothers washer
+- front facing ge washing machine wont drain,ge washing machine wont drain,possible cause of washing machine wont drain,reasons it takes two drain cycles to drain my GE clothers washer